Chapter 15 Investing for Value(s)

 Ø Carney says the investing ecosystem is rapidly evolving, but what is the massive sample size data on that?
 I’m not talking about a survey which is about as reliable as polling data about Donald Trump.
 “Yes of course I care about the environment!”
 Yes, this topic is trending because it aligns capital with solutions to climate change, but the financial sector still has a streak of strategic gambling and as such there will be a strong counter-argument / hedge against ESG as not that accretive after-all.
 Hard to predict the future but Carney is making an aspiration case, this is how it WILL play out which he’s betting will have a self-fulfilling impact.
 But as I have argued, I don’t think most people will be reading Value(s) in the way he entirely wants.
 It’s too lengthy, too academic and should be distilled further to connect with the audience, hence I have provided these summaries….

 Ø Carney thinks the Edmonton Oilers have the greatest player in the world and that cognitive error matters because there is no I in team.
-You could read into Carney’s enthusiasm that he a) loves the Oilers which is fine, b) places to much emphasis on heroes and individual leaders…it takes a village to achieve great things: you have to lead with good talent of course, but also good strategy, supporters and meeting people where they are at to move them into the light, don’t invite people into your ivory tower / hockey arena and then expect to total persuade by telling people the way you see the world.
+And his prediction that the Oilers would go all the way to the Stanley Cup in 2020-21 was dashed in the first round by the Winnipeg Jets!
+Now, you could read into Carney’s enthusiasm that he a) loves the Oilers which is fine, b) places to much emphasis on heroes and individual leaders…it takes a village to achieve great things: you have to lead with good talent of course, but also good strategy, supporters and meeting people where they are at to move them into the light.
+I think Carney does tend to invite people into his ivory tower and then expect to totally persuade by telling people the way he sees the world (based on being well cited).

 Ø Carney may be violating his principal that the four most dangerous words in the English language (actually five words) “this time it is different” in this chapter.
 With ESG, he’s saying “this time it is different”.
 Social license has been around and doesn’t figure that prominently in the MBA programs of the world, unfortunately.
 I support the aspiration but measurement is going to be your Achilles heel as well as what motivates financiers who are an exclusive group regardless of some democratization of stock trading in recent years.
 Few bankers will agree with John Kay that breathing is to living as profit is to business…for bankers the only thing that matters is money and right now.
 They discount the value of money in the future for this reason.